 Kelly Damore: Would you recommend a table top exercise?

 Eric Holmquist: Absolutely.
-This is one where you simply cannot
+This is one where you simply cannot test

 enough.
 I say this for all of continuity planning or disaster recovery